metallb/metallb/website/content/hacking.md

 ### Sandbox setup

-Start by running `fab start`.
+Start by running `make start-minikube`.
 This will:

 - Create the Minikube sandbox in a local VM
 - Enable the registry addon, so that we can host container images in the sandbox
 - Deploy `test-bgp-router`, which sets up BIRD, Quagga and GoBGP routers as a pod inside the cluster
-- Deploy MetalLB, which will install the `controller` and `bgp-speaker`
+- Deploy MetalLB, which will install the `controller` and `speaker`
 - Push a MetalLB configuration that connects MetalLB to the `test-bgp-router`

 At this point, your sandbox is running the precompiled version of